Shakti Peethas

 2. Kamakshi

 The Shakti Peethas is situated in Kanchipuram, Tamil Nadu.
 The navel of Sati is believed to have fallen at this location.
 The presiding goddess Kamakshi is a form of Lalita, popularly portrayed with four arms carrying a goad, a noose, a cane, and a bouquet of flowers.
-(Read: Mahavidya).
-Her earlier form represents her as a fierce goddess.
-She has a black complexion and has four arms, carrying a noose, goad, bowl, and shows the abhaya mudra.
-She is seated on three severed heads.
+Her earlier form represents her with a black complexion and four arms, carrying a noose, goad, bowl, and shows the Abhaya mudra.

 5. Jogulamba

 The Shakti Peeth is located in Alampuram, Telangana, where Sati's teeth had fallen.
 The goddess is also known as Yogamba, which means "Mother of Yogis."
-She is shown naked and seated on a corpse, with a skull, scorpion, bat, owl, and lizard on her head.
-She has a frightening appearance, with a stretched tongue and sharp protruding canines.
-She has four hands carrying Akshamala, a sword, an axe, and a drinking vessel.
+She is depicted in a fierce form, seated on a corpse, her tongue extended, adorned with a garland of skulls., with a skull, scorpion, bat, owl, and lizard on her head.
+She has four hands carrying a severed head, a sword, an axe, and a skullcup.

 8. Ekvira

 The Shakti Peeth is located in Mahur, Maharashtra, where Sati's left hand had fallen.
+The temple is nestled on the banks of the Pen Ganga (Pancha Ganga) River.
 The presiding goddess Ekvira is a form of Renuka, a goddess who is predominantly worshipped in Maharashtra and the South Indian states.
-(Read: Regional Goddesses)

 11. Biraja

 The Shakti Peeth is located in Jajpur, Odisha.
 Sati's back had fallen here.
-The goddess who resides in the Shakti Peeth is depicted as Mahishasurmardini.
+The goddess is depicted as Mahishasurmardini.
 She has two hands and holds a trident in her right hand while lifting the tail of the buffalo demon with her left hand.
 She has Ganapati, yoni, linga, crescent moon, and the serpent on her head.

 14. Madhaveswari